 Group plans are generally more conservative in their investments, sticking to fixed income investments like bonds, but they also offer the potential for greater returns because they divide up the earnings and grants of participants who don't attend post-secondary programs among those who do.

 Group plans are managed by a group scholarship trust or similar body and save you the bureaucratic hassle of setting up the account and having to decide how to investment the funds, but this also means that they generally charge higher fees than self-directed plans — where fees vary depending on which investment vehicles you choose.

-Contributions rose to $3.7 billion in 2012, an increase of three per cent over the previous year.
-The average annual contribution that year was $1,455, only slightly above the average for 2011, which was $1,453, and about 13 per cent higher than a decade ago.
+Contributions rose to $3.9 billion in 2013, an increase of four per cent over the previous year.
+The average annual contribution that year was $1,474, only slightly above the average for 2012, which was $1,455.

 Nevertheless, market research commissioned by Universitas suggests RRSPs and tax-free savings accounts are more than four times more popular than RESPs among the investors sampled.